ntop/ntopng/doc/src/web_gui/interfaces.rst

 The Interfaces dropdown menu entry in the top toolbar contains lists all the interfaces that are currently monitored by ntopng.
 Among all interfaces listed, one has a check mark that indicates the interface is currently selected.
+A special interface is always present in ntopng, the `System Interface`_.
-Every data and information shown in ntopng web GUI relates to the currently selected interface.
+Most of the data and information shown in ntopng web GUI is related to the currently selected interface.
 Any interface listed can be selected simply by clicking on its name.

 .. figure:: ../img/web_gui_interfaces_dropdown.png